dayuyang1999/Personal_Website/content/post/financial_identifiers/index.md

 # Some Identifier Changes

 You think the person at 1007 Mountain Drive, Gotham City is the Batman?
 Not exactly.
 The Batman is pretty rich.
-He has a lot of real properties in different time.
+He stays in different real properties in different time.

 - So some financial identifiers are like "the home address of Batman",  they change over time:
   - CUSIP